liquidev/hayago/docs/manual.md

 binary, hexadecimal, or octal numbers, and no escape sequences in strings.
 This is subject to change, though.

+### Identifiers

+An identifier starts with a character from the set `{'a'..'z', 'A'..'Z', '_', '\x7f'..'\xff'}` and continues with 0 or more characters from the set `{'a'..'z', 'A'..'Z', '0'..'9', '_', '\x7f'..'\xff'}`.

+Arbitrary sequences of characters (including reserved keywords) may be used as identifiers provided that they're *stropped*.
+Stropping a sequence of characters is done using backticks '\`'.
+Example:

+    var `if` = 0

+This is rarely required though and should only be used in very specific cases described later in the manual.

 ### Expressions

 rod divides its syntax into expressions and statements.
 Expressions always have